 Based on the OFRF report, 2016 National Organic Research Agenda, this year’s priority areas for research projects are listed below.
-We encourage applicants to refer to the 2016 National Organic Research Agenda for more information on research priority areas that have been identified.
+In addition to the general priority areas, the 2019 grant cycle includes Special Topics.
+These areas may be research-based or integrated (research, education, and/or extension).
+Proposal submissions must meet one or more of the seven priority areas listed below.
+We encourage applicants to refer to the 2016 National Organic Research Agenda for more details on the research priorities listed below.

-- Soil health.
-Topics of particular interest include nutrient balancing , crop rotations, and fertility management focused on reducing environmental impacts.
+1. Soil Health.
+Topics of primary interest include carbon sequestration, reduced tillage systems, and fertility management focused on reducing environmental impacts and improving soil health.

-- Livestock health.
-Topics of particular interest include livestock and crop integration and best practices for grass based livestock production.
+4. Livestock Health.
+Topics of particular interest include livestock production and best practices for grass-based livestock production.

-OFRF requests proposals with objectives that are realistically achievable with a modest level of funding.
+OFRF requests LOI with objectives that are realistically achievable with a modest level of funding.
 OFRF will fund projects for up to $20,000 for one year.

-OFRF acknowledges the importance of conducting long-term research to verify experimental results.
-OFRF cannot guarantee funding for any project beyond a single year.
-Submission of a new proposal is required for OFRF to consider continued funding in subsequent.
+OFRF acknowledges the importance of conducting long-term research to verify experimental results; however, OFRF cannot guarantee funding for any project beyond a single year.

 You can learn more about this opportunity by visiting the funder's website.